LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W01-D2-BasicHtmlElements.md

 - Put image files in the same folder with the html file for now.
 - Reduce the size of the image files.
   -  So that your web pages will load quickly.
-  - Moodle has a 10 MB upload limit, so when uplaoding web sites to Moodle, the combineds size of all images and web pages must be less than this.
+  - Canvas has a 10 MB upload limit, so when uplaoding web sites to Canvas, the combineds size of all images and web pages must be less than this.
   - Windows and Mac OS both have built-in apps you can use to shrink image files.

 ### Link